Blog

 Conditions That Commonly Qualify for PHCS Home Health Benefits

 Medical necessity is the standard most PHCS-network plans apply when authorizing home health care.
-The following conditions frequently meet that standard and generate home health referrals in the SW Fort Worth and Burleson area:
+The following conditions frequently meet that standard and generate referrals across the SW Fort Worth and Burleson service area.

-- Pediatric conditions — BrightStar Care of Burleson provides pediatric skilled nursing, which many local agencies do not offer
+• Pediatric conditions — pediatric skilled nursing, which most local agencies do not offer

 Understanding Your Cost-Sharing Responsibilities Under PHCS Plans

-Because PHCS is a network rather than an insurance product, cost-sharing varies significantly depending on the plan your employer or association has designed.
-That said, here are the most common cost-sharing structures families encounter:
+Because PHCS is a network rather than an insurance product, cost-sharing varies significantly depending on what your employer or association has designed.
+Here are the most common cost-sharing structures families encounter when accessing PHCS home health care in Burleson and SW Fort Worth.

 In-Network vs. Out-of-Network